andrey-skl/ts-transformer-shape/README.md

 # How to use this package

 This package exports 2 functions.
-One is `shape` which is used in TypeScript codes to obtain keys of given type, while the other is a TypeScript custom transformer which is used to compile the `shape` function correctly.
+One is `shape` which is used in TypeScript codes to obtain shape of given type, while the other is a TypeScript custom transformer which is used to compile the `shape` function correctly.

 ## How to use `shape`